128technology/docs/docs/intro_wa_quickstart_4_siteassign.md

 As your client devices connected to the LAN are assigned addresses from the WAN Edge DHCP server and begin sending sessions, telemetry will populate the insights page, and Marvis will start analyzing it on your behalf.

+For conductor-managed devices, additional views for Cloud Telemetry are configurable in the SSR GUI and PCLI.
+See [Features](wan_telemetry_features.md) for more information

 Continue reading in the Mist and SSR Documentation for more advanced design use cases, deployment and onboarding scenarios, and AI operations with Mist WAN Assurance!